ruialmeida-cyber/Microsoft-Infrastructure-Administration-Foundations/2.2-Windows-Server-Administration-Fundamentals/README.md

 # Overview

-This laboratory develops practical Windows Server administration skills following the successful completion of Lab 2.1 — Windows Server Administration Foundations.
+This laboratory develops practical Windows Server administration skills following the completion of Lab 2.1 — Windows Server Administration Foundations.

-The objective was to validate and explore the Windows Server operating system layer that supports enterprise identity services, administration, and security operations.
+The objective was to validate and explore the Windows Server operating system layer that supports enterprise identity, administration, and security operations.

-This laboratory focused on:
+The laboratory focused on:

 - PowerShell administration
 - System information retrieval